 Long Island City, NY

-Jill Goldstein, MS, MA, RN, serves Mount Sinai Queens as their CNO/VP Nursing.
+Jill Goldstein, MS, MA, RN, serves Mount Sinai Queens as their Deputy CNO/VP Nursing.
 Prior to this role, Jill lead the Visiting Nurse Service of New York as Vice President, Emergency Response System, Infusion Care and Post-Acute Care in the Bronx and Westchester Counties.
-In her nine and a half-year tenure at VNSNY, she also held managerial responsibilities in both Behavioral Health and Congregate Care community programs.

-Goldstein enters her 30th year of nursing this 2016.
+Goldstein enters her 31st year of nursing 2017.
 Prior to her work with Mount Sinai Queens appointment and VNSNY, she held clinical and management positions at Mount Sinai Hospital System and New York University Langone Medical Center.
 She received her BSN from the State University of New York at Binghamton, her MA in Nursing Administration from New York University and her MS in Health Care Administration from New York University’s Wagner School of Public Health.

-In 2013, she was inducted as a Fellow to the New York Academy of Medicine and called to co-lead the NYS Action Coalition Nurse Leadership Team and steering committee to move NYS forward with IOM recommendations to engage, activate and increase the presence of qualified nurses to local, state, federal, community boards.
-That same year, she was awarded both regional and national Nurse.com "GEM" Awards (Giving Excellence Meaning) for New York/New Jersey, in Home, Community and Ambulatory Care, and recognized by The New York Times Tribute to Nurses as a Finalist for "Post-Sandy Relief” in the Team Award category.
+In 2013, she was awarded both regional and national Nurse.com "GEM" Awards (Giving Excellence Meaning) for New York/New Jersey, in Home, Community and Ambulatory Care, and recognized by The New York Times Tribute to Nurses as a Finalist for "Post-Sandy Relief” in the Team Award category.
 ADVANCE.com recognized Jill and her colleagues as "Best Nursing Team, Northeast Region, Adaptability."